 This option provides for the in-depth study of the evolving course of international relations during an era of tension between communist and capitalist powers which threatened nuclear Armageddon.
-It explores concepts such as communism and anticommunism, aggression and détente and also encourages students to reflect on the power of modern military technology, what causes confrontation and what forces promote peace in the modern world.
+It explores concepts such as communism and antid antion the power of modern communism, aggression and détente and also encourages students to reflect on the power of modern military technology, what causes confrontation and what forces promote peace in the modern world.